mongodb/leafygreen-ui/.changeset/short-vans-unite.md

 '@leafygreen-ui/button': patch
 ---

-Ensures that `children` is not a required prop on component
+Fix type signature to not have `children` be a required prop